|

 1198 PHILIP AUGUSTUS (France)

-Agreed to take in Jewish refugees from northern France, partly because of his anger at Pope Innocent III's refusal to sanction his second marriage or the divorce of his first wife, and partly because of his arguments with Richard of England.
+(Aka Phillip II),agreed to take in Jewish refugees from northern France, for three different reasons: his anger at Pope Innocent III's refusal to sanction his second marriage or the divorce of his first wife, his arguments with Richard of England, and realizing that the expulsion of the Jews caused more of an economic loss than a gain.

 1199 CTESIPHON (Persia)